Skip to content

 Get Sector-Specific Licenses (If Required)

-Certain industries need additional permits.
-Healthcare, education, construction, food services, and financial services each have their own licensing authority.
+Healthcare, education, construction, food services, and financial services each require additional permits from their own regulatory authority.
 We handle the application for you.

 Benefits of Setting Up a Company in Oman